tamc/tom.counsell.org/public/index.markdown

 News
 ----

-1. I have updated the [list of programs](/programming) that I have written.
 1. With my team's help, Taiwan have [launched their version of a 2050 calculator](http://my2050.twenergy.org.tw).
 It looks awesome.
 Ewan Bennie went to the launch and [blogged about it](http://blog.decc.gov.uk/2013/12/03/made-in-taiwan/).
 1. I am quite proud of the legends on the [new charts in the 2050 calculator](http://2050-calculator-tool.decc.gov.uk).
 Did them in [D3](http://d3js.org) which was a pleasure.
 [See the code](https://github.com/decc/twenty-fifty/blob/master/src/javascripts/stacked_area_chart.js.coffee).
 1. Finished reading [Thinking in Time: The Uses of History for Decision-Makers